 - Renting a 4×4 vehicle will likely make your trip more enjoyable, especially for instances when accessing forest roads or dispersed campsites.

 - Flying in and out of Portland is usually relatively affordable.
 Another option would be to fly into Seattle and road trip south (including stopping at a few other PNW gems along the way!)
+Use Skyscanner for finding the best flights.

 - If you do decide to take an Oregon road trip during the winter months, I would suggest looking up any road and trail closures ahead of time and factoring that into your route.
 Also be sure to pack hiking shoe traction such as microspikes and extra clothing layers.
+My car camping checklist has all the essentials you will need.

 - I would highly recommend that you download Maps.Me for offline driving navigation when you don’t have phone service, and Gaia GPS for offline hiking maps.
+Use this link to Gaia to get 20% off a premium membership.

 Be Responsible on Your Oregon Road Trip